Students play on-line learning games that teach fundamental musical skills within a learning management system.

 Purpose.
 MusicLearningCommunity.com (MLC) is a website presenting hundreds of online learning games designed to educate users in music literacy; sight-reading, music theory, aural identification, and keyboard skills.

 Users.
 The site has public access to some free games and marketing information.
-Free trials of up to 14-days are provided.
+Free trials of up to 14-days are provided (right now one month).
 Subscribers can be schools with one or multiple teachers, home school students, private music teachers, and adult students.
 Pricing is based upon the number of student seats, which are the number of students for which game score history is maintained.
 Retaining history is not a requirement for use of the learning games (such as in a group teaching environment) so the minimum 5 slots is almost always adequate for those cases.

 Games.
 Each game teaches a very specific concept with simple graphics and sound.
 An attempt is made to always reinforce aural skills with visual response and vice versa.
 Each game has a Learn (tutor), Play (practice), Quiz (mastery), and Review (retention) stage.
-Some games have a second and third Review.
 Some games also have a Challenge stage, which allows users to compete with other users worldwide.
 A Review stage is a repeat of the Quiz, used for testing retention.

 Planned Simplicity.
 The simplicity combined with the sequencing makes learning music fun, while a deceptively powerful tool.
 For adults the recommendation is to "think like a kid again" and enjoy the games while progressively learning music literacy.
 A more "glitzy" or "theatrical" approach to game design was intentionally rejected, as it was found that the student's attention can be easily distracted, diminishing learning.